Eye Gaze-Informed and Context-Aware Pedestrian Trajectory Prediction in Shared Spaces with Automated Shuttles: A Virtual Reality Study: Virtual Reality Experiment

 \subsubsection{Objective data}

-The whole interaction process in the virtual environment was recorded.
-The data recording started when participants left the start position (at the green circle) and ended when they reached the goal position (at the white circle).
-The collected data included: 1) timestamp, 2) participant's position, 3) head orientation, 4) eye gaze direction, fixation point, and fixation object.
-All data were recorded at 20 Hz.
+Data recording began when participants left the start position and ended when they reached the goal.
+Data were sampled at 20~Hz and included: participant position, head orientation, eye gaze direction, fixation point, and fixation object.